Skip to footer content

 Why Should You Switch from DinkToPdf to IronPDF?

-For developers using HtmlToPdfDocument in .NET Core applications, IronPDF offers key advantages:
+For developers using HtmlToPdfDocument in .NET Core applications, IronPDF offers key advantages that address each pain point directly:

-- Modern Rendering: Chromium engine handles HTML structure, modern CSS, and JavaScript execution to create PDF documents with pixel-perfect rendering
+• Modern Rendering: Chromium engine handles HTML structure, modern CSS, and JavaScript execution to create pixel-perfect PDF documents

-- Zero Setup: No wkhtmltopdf binaries or command line tool configuration
+• Zero Setup: No wkhtmltopdf binaries or command line tool configuration -- just add the NuGet package

-- Better Performance: Faster PDF conversion without singleton threading limitations
+• Better Performance: Faster PDF conversion without singleton threading limitations; the renderer is thread-safe and can run concurrent conversions

-- Full Web Support: Convert HTML document content with web fonts and complex HTML templates
+• Full Web Support: Convert HTML with web fonts, CSS animations, SVG graphics, and complex HTML templates

 While DinkToPdf's HtmlToPdfDocument class provides basic HTML to PDF conversion, its outdated WebKit engine and external dependencies create friction for modern .NET development.
-IronPDF delivers superior results with Chromium-based rendering, comprehensive CSS support, and hassle-free deployment.
+IronPDF delivers better results with Chromium-based rendering, full CSS support, and zero-dependency deployment.
+Whether you're building a small internal reporting tool or a high-volume document generation service, the migration path is straightforward: install the NuGet package, replace the DinkToPdf API calls with ChromePdfRenderer equivalents, and remove the wkhtmltopdf binaries from your deployment pipeline.

 Frequently Asked Questions